How Much KiwiSaver Do You Need for Retirement?

 How much KiwiSaver should I have at my age?

-Calculating how much KiwiSaver you should have, by age, is tricky.
-There’s no one definitive answer.
+Calculating how much KiwiSaver you should have, by age, is tricky and there’s no one definitive answer.

-However, if you’re a 30-year-old with that balance, you’re obviously in a far better position to save for a comfortable retirement than somebody who is 50 years old with the same sum.
+However, if you’re a 30-year-old with a minimal KiwiSaver balance, you’re obviously in a far better position to save for a comfortable retirement than a 50-year-old with the same sum saved.

 The key is to start saving early, to save as much as possible and to be proactive about checking your KiwiSaver fund’s progress.